emojicode/emojicode.github.io/src/guides/packageAPI.md

 The Garbage Collector will invalidate any object to which it cannot find a reference.
-The Garbage Collector is, of course, not capable of detecting any reference to objects you held in C++ variables.
+The Garbage Collector is, of course, not capable of detecting any reference to objects you hold in C++ variables.
 Hence you must store all object references at a safe place before performing a GCIA, which is achieved by retaining.